libbyschuknight/tid_til/gems/gem_stuff.md

 lib = File.expand_path("lib", __dir__)
 ```

-https://guides.rubygems.org/patterns/#declaring-dependencies, section title `Requiring files relative to each other`
+<https://guides.rubygems.org/patterns/#declaring-dependencies,> section title `Requiring files relative to each other`

 >Gems should not have to use __FILE__ to bring in other Ruby files in your gem.

+## Rdoc

+tto stop building rdoc when you install gems or the bundle, you can add `gem: "--no-document"` to `~/.gemrc.` Then after reloading your term session, gem and bundle will stop building rdoc.